ThierryM1212/SAFEW/README.md

  - View wallet transactions confirmed and unconfirmed
  - Display unconfirmed balances per wallet, account and address
  - Configure Explorer, Node and Explorer UI addresses used by the wallet
- - ErgoPay wallet and signing (only the public address are provided, signing is delegated to ErgoPay EIP-19 with iOS or Android wallet v1.6+)
+ - ErgoPay/ReadOnly wallet and signing (only the public address are provided, signing is delegated to ErgoPay EIP-19 with iOS or Android wallet v1.6+)
- - ErgoMixer access: interact with ErgoMixer directly from the wallet (still incomplete)
+ - ErgoMixer access: interact with ErgoMixer directly from the wallet
  - Transaction builder to manipulate json of ergo transaction in Expert mode
  - Export wallet transactions as csv